suzukiplan/vgsasm/README.md

 > One of the main characteristics of this assembler is the small number of dependent packages.
 The assembler is **`build-essential` only** for Linux.
 This feature is intended for ease of integration into the VGS-Zero toolchain, so it will not depend on other external packages in the future.
 >
 > If you are looking for a Z80 assembler OSS to integrate into another game-specific SDK (e.g. GameGear), it may be a good option. vgsasm is a [GPLv3 licensed OSS](./LICENSE.txt).
 You are free to modify it to the extent permitted by the license.

+### Visual Studio Code Extension

+This repository provides an [Extension for Visual Studio Code](./extension/) that supports struct and enum input assistance.

+_Future support to allow installation from Visual Studio Code is under consideration._

 ## Usage